A Break in the Winter Weather

 Past Excursions

 An example of what we believe to be another form of red Gypsum.
+This specimen exhibits a different texture and composition compared to the previously identified samples, suggesting a variation within the red gypsum found in the area.

-Around Sigurd, Utah we’ve found lots of Selenite, white Gypsum, green Gypsum, and what we believe to be red Gypsum.
-The red Gypsum is found in somewhat fluffy, lightweight pieces that can be as large as a bowling ball.
-There are also some specimens that seem to be more sedimentary and come in thin hard layers.
+Around Sigurd, Utah, we’ve found lots of selenite, white gypsum, green gypsum, and what we believe to be red gypsum.
+The red gypsum is found in somewhat fluffy, lightweight pieces that can be as large as a bowling ball.
+There are also some specimens that seem to be more sedimentary and come in thin, hard layers.
 They are usually around 1/4″ inch thick and smaller than a quarter.

-We’ve tried cutting cabochons with the material and it is relatively hard and takes a nice polish.
+We’ve tried cutting cabochons with the material, and it is relatively hard and takes a nice polish.

 Todays Rockhounding Trip